A two weeks in Italy itinerary is a bucket list travel experience for many. It is not really difficult to understand why.

-With a fascinating history, UNESCO protected cuisine, beautiful landscapes, and welcoming people, Italy is without hesitation, one of the most charming places that you could visit.
+Italy boasts a fascinating history, UNESCO-protected cuisine, beautiful landscapes, and some of the friendliest people in Europe.
+It is, without hesitation, one of the most charming places that you could visit.

 - 2 14 Day Italy Itinerary: Italy Highlights Tour

 - 3 10 day Italy Travel Itinerary: Foodie travels through Emilia Romagna

 - 4 14 Day Italy Itinerary: Southern Italy Adventure

 - 4.2 Days Three to Five: Amalfi Coast

 - 4.4 Days Eight and Nine: Lecce